evgeniyarbatov/polar-vantage-v-gps/README.md

 Which of these give better accuracy for my location?

+## How it works

+- Upload route and GPX files to PostGIS
+- Calculate distance between GPX and route

 ## Use with your own routes

 - Create GPX route of a segment you want to use for testing accuracy ([route.gpx](singapore/benjamin-sheares-bridge/route.gpx))